rali-udem/jsRealB/README.md

     * in English : *Little Red Riding Hood*  [*Execute*](http://rali.iro.umontreal.ca/JSrealB/current/demos/PetitChaperonRouge/LittleRedRidingHood.html)

 ###  Data to Text applications
-* **`jsRealB` for the [E2E Challenge](http://www.macs.hw.ac.uk/InteractionLab/E2E/ "E2E NLG Challenge")** : browser for the datasets (training, development and test) used in the *End to End Generation Challenge* (2017-2018).
+* **`jsRealB` for the [E2E Challenge](https://doi.org/10.1016/j.csl.2019.06.009)** : browser for the datasets (training, development and test) used in the *End to End Generation Challenge* (2017-2018).
 The page also shows the English and French output produced by a "rule-based" generator using `jsRealB` for a selection of feature values.
 There is also a short description of the implementation of the realizer.
 [Execute](http://rali.iro.umontreal.ca/JSrealB/current/demos/e2eChallenge/index.html)
 * **_Personalized_ descriptions of restaurants** : how _**jsRealB**_ can be used for varying the linguistic style of the generated text according to a user profile defined as one of the [Big Five](https://en.wikipedia.org/wiki/Big_Five_personality_traits) model of personality.
 [Execute](http://rali.iro.umontreal.ca/JSrealB/current/demos/Personage/index.html)
+* **Description of phones** : `jsRealB` version of an example used in the RosaeNLG tutorials in English and French.
+[Phones](demos/Phones) [Run with node.js](demos/Phones/show_phones.js)
 * **Description (in French) of a list of events** and associated informations given as a json file [Événements](demos/Evenements) [Execute](http://rali.iro.umontreal.ca/JSrealB/current/demos/Evenements/index.html)
 * **Description of list of steps for the building of a house**, given information about tasks, the duration and the precedence relations between them.